 Preparing The Area

-Firstly, it’s best to ensure that your lawn is ready for seeding.
+Firstly, it’s best to ensure that your lawn is ready for seeding or over seeding.
 It can be very difficult to ensure that your lawn is ready, especially if you have external influences that are very annoying.
-For example, if you have cats that like to make their mess on the grass, or have moles.
-But getting rid of moles doesn’t have to be an arduous task.
-When it comes to preparing the area, it’s not just about the lawn itself.

 Sowing The Seed

-Once you have removed old weeds and grass, grading your soil to a 1% or 2% slope is essential.
-If necessary, you can perform a soil test using a kit you can buy in any garden center.
+Once you have removed old weeds and grass, you can perform a soil test using a kit you can buy in any garden center.
 Based on the results, you can improve the soil, if this is necessary.
 At this point, you can then start to implement fertilizer, by raking it in.